 If only I had discussed this with someone sooner it would have saved years of uncertainty, worry, loss of dignity and freedom.

-Hospitals and local primary care services also have a continence advisor, or continence nursing service, that deals specifically with bladder and bowel problems.
+Hospitals and local primary care services also have a continence advisor, or continence service, that deals specifically with bladder and bowel problems.
 In some areas you may be able to contact continence services directly, or else your MS specialist nurse or GP can make a referral.
+You can search for your local continence service on the Bladder and Bowel Community website.

 Get to know your bowels, keeping a diary can give you an overview of how your bowel problems affect you over time.
+You could keep notes in a notebook or there are smart phone apps available to help you monitor your bowel function, such as the Bristol Stool Chart app.
 You can share it with your health professionals to demonstrate your bowel patterns.
 Write down what you had to drink, eat, any medication you take and when you go to the toilet, along with any problems with emptying your bowels or episodes of leakage or incontinence.

 Try pelvic floor exercises as these may strengthen the muscles around the anus and allow you greater control.
-In MS nerve damage can result in weakness to the pelvic floor (the sheet of muscles that form the 'floor' to the pelvis and support the bladder and bowel) as messages to the muscles are impaired.
+In MS nerve damage can result in weakness to the pelvic floor (the sheet of muscles that form the 'floor' to the pelvis and support the bladder and bowel).
+This is because damaged nerves, mainly within the spinal cord, are not transmitting messages to the pelvis floor muscles as effectively as they used to.
 Both men and women can do pelvic floor exercises.
-You can find out more about pelvic floor exercises from NHS Choices.
+These exercises are usually taught by a continence advisor or specialist physiotherapist.
+You can find out more about pelvic floor exercises on the NHS website.

 The aim of treatment for bowel incontinence is to regain control over when you open your bowels.
 There are a number of approaches and it may take some time and a combination of strategies to find out what works for you.

 This is a technique available in some specialist centres.
 It aims to retrain your awareness about bowel opening, diet and fluid intake.
-Your continence advisor can help you with this.
+It can include sessions on how the digestive tract works, dietary changes, bowel and muscle retraining, behavioural therapy and psychological support.
+Your continence advisor can discuss biofeedback retraining with you in more detail.

-This uses warm tap water introduced into the bowel via the anus using a catheter or cone whilst you sit on the toilet.
-The water helps to wash stool out of the bowel and encourages the muscles in the bowel to contract and push the stool out.
-Assessment and training is essential before using transanal irrigation.
+This involves introducing warm tap water into the bowel via the anus using a catheter or cone whilst you sit on the toilet.
+The water helps to wash faeces out of your bowel and encourages the muscles in your bowel to contract and push the stool out.
+Assessment and training with a suitable healthcare professional is essential before using transanal irrigation.
+There are a number of systems currently available on prescription, including Peristeen, Qufora, Aquaflush and Irypump.

-For a few people with MS surgery may be an option when bowel incontinence is having an unacceptable effect on quality of life and cannot be improved in any other appropriate way.
+For a few people with MS, surgery may be an option when bowel accidents are having an unacceptable effect on quality of life and cannot be improved in any other appropriate way.
 Surgery offered is usually a colostomy.
 This involves bringing the end of the bowel out through the wall of the abdomen, so waste is collected in a special bag.
 This can be a very positive choice for some people but it needs to be carefully discussed with your surgeon and continence advisor or MS specialist nurse.

 Products that can help